 Wayne was a crossing of the east-west Michigan Central main line to Chicago, and the north-south Pere Marquette railroad's line from Toledo to Ludington via Saginaw.
-The town also hosted an interurban railroad which ran along what is now Michigan Avenue, as well as a junction north to Plymouth and Northville.
+The town also hosted an interurban railroad which ran along what is now Michigan Avenue.
+The interurban also ran north to Plymouth and Northville.

-Photo info/credit: Top, the Michigan Central Railroad station at Wayne, Michigan, with a switch engine in front.
-2nd photo, the DUR interurban depot at Wayne.
+Photo info: Top, an early locomotive - believed to be from the MCRR - at Wayne. [ Wayne Historical Society].
+2nd, the Michigan Central Railroad station at Wayne, Michigan, with a switch engine in front.
+3rd photo, the DUR interurban depot at Wayne.
 [Both, Alan Loftis collection]

 1920 - On the Michigan Central, this is a passenger, freight and express agency joint with the American Railway Express Company.
 Interline tickets are issued.
 S. Armstrong is the agent.
 The telegraph call sign is "RN".
 [MCOAS]

 1924 - Village of Wayne, a Municipal Corporation, vs. Pere Marquette Railway Company, a Railroad Corporation.
 D-1928, before the Michigan Public Utilities Commission.